LuisScoccola/persistable/README.md

 Persistable is a density-based clustering algorithm intended for exploratory data analysis.
 What distinguish Persistable from other clustering algorithms are its visualization capabilities.
-Persistable's interactive mode lets the user visualize muti-scale as well as multi-density cluster structure present in the data.
+Persistable's interactive lets you visualize muti-scale and multi-density cluster structure present in the data.
-This structure is intrinsic to the data and independent of parameter choices, and is used to inform the choice of parameters needed to obtain the final clustering.
+This structure is used to inform the choice of parameters needed to obtain the final clustering.

 ## Usage

-Please be patient while we work on the documentation.
-Here is a brief outline of the main functionality.
+Here is a brief outline of the main functionality, please be patient while we work on the documentation.
-Please keep in mind that this is a beta version and the user interface may change with the stable release.
+Keep in mind that this is a beta version and the user interface may change with the stable release.

 ### Basic usage

-For further examples, please see the Jupyter notebooks.

 ```python
 import persistable